 Payday loan lenders typically impose a fine of between $12 and $20 for late payments.
 Interest on the loan overdue will always keep attracting interest (typically 1%).
 This means a debt of $200 will expand to a whopping $360 if payments are not submitted within two months of the default date.

 This is where payday loan lenders are never clear about late payment charges.
-They may take advantages of your situation and impose punitive charges.
+They may take advantage of your situation and impose punitive charges.
+That’s why you should thoroughly research your payday lenders before getting a loan so you know what to expect should a late payment occur.

-The bottom-line is that payday loans are pretty expensive.
-Annual interest rates can skyrocket to a mind-blowing 6000%.
+The bottom-line is that payday loans are pretty expensive as a trade-off for being able to borrow large amounts on short notice or on a low credit score.
+Annual interest rates can skyrocket to a mind-blowing 6000% with some lenders.
 This is too much when compared to an average credit card APR of 20%, which means the longer your debt drags on, the more it will spiral out of control.

 Are you able to cancel payday loan payment if you have priority expenses such as utilities, rent, food, and mortgage?